in ,

 Semaglutide (Wegovy)16%

-Other drugs which may soon get approved for weight loss are:
+Other drugs that may soon get approved for weight loss are:

 These three drugs are associated with significantly greater weight loss compared to Ozempic or Wegovy.